KaeCal/SeniorProjectReupload/README.md

 # SeniorProjectReupload
-Due to student account removal (i.e. no access to URL address), I am reuploading this project.
+Due to student account removal (i.e. no access to Domain and URL address), I am reuploading this project.